Frequently Asked Questions

 • Tipping

-Tips for all services outlined in the itinerary, as well as driver, housekeeping and bellman gratuities, have been prepaid by Labcorp.
-Tips for optional sightseeing, additional meals and other services rendered should be handled individually.
-It is recommended that you tip 10% on any personal meals and services that are not part of the GEM Club program.
-Tips for waiters in restaurants and bars must be cash only; you generally cannot add a tip on your credit card or room charge.
+Tips for all services outlined in the itinerary, as well as driver and bellman gratuities, have been prepaid by Labcorp.
+Tips for optional sightseeing, additional meals, and other services rendered should be handled individually.
+If a service charge is not already included, it is recommended that you tip 10% on any personal meals and services that are not part of the GEM Club program.

 • Tours and activities